Hiieristmorde/pfSenseOnVmware/README.md

 3.Open the Terminal

-4.type  ip a then enter = with this terminal code we can see eth0 or ens33 with their assigned IP addresses
+4.type  "ip a" then enter with this terminal code we can see eth0 or ens33 with their assigned IP addresses

 5.If has no IP addresses than type sudo dhclient